pierre-rouleau/pel/README.rst

     and all prefixes have a meaningful name that starts with the 'pel:' prefix.
 F2 and F6 are used as global shortcut prefix keys, and F12 as a mode-sensitive shortcut prefix key.

-    - The key bindings following the F11 key constitutes a tree of key bindings with single keys used as mnemonics for commands or further prefixes (and all prefixes have names to help see what's available when using something like the `which-key`_ package.

   - See the `Key Binding Documentation`_ section for more info.

-- PEL comes with a set of convenience features that deal with several aspects of Emacs like windows, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
+- PEL comes with a set of convenience features that deal with several aspects of Emacs like windows and frame, scrolling control,  buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
 These files can be used independently as (*mostly*) independent Emacs Lisp *libraries* if you prefer to use the features